 Seattle University offers special awards in recognition of outstanding achievement.
 Students apply for these scholarships by submitting a financial aid application.
-All applicants for financial aid are considered for these awards.
+All applicants for financial aid who have a minimum 3.0 grade point average are considered for these awards.